-Senator Bob Packwood (R., Ore.), Chairman of the Committee on Finance, announced today that the Committee would conduct a hearing and then meet in executive session on Wednesday, January 23, 1985, on the nomination by President Reagan of James A. Baker III, of Texas, to be Secretary of the Treasury.
+Senator Bob Packwood (R., Ore.), Chairman of the Committee on Finance, an-nounced today that the Committee would conduct a hearing and then meet in exec-utive session on Wednesday, January 23, 1985, on the nomination by President Reagan of James A. Baker III, of Texas, to be Secretary of the Treasury.
 The hearing will commence at 9:30 a.m. in Room SD-215 of the Dirksen Senate

 Office Building.
 Since 1981, Mr. Baker has been Chief of Staff and Assistant to the President.
 From 1977 to 1981, he was a Partner in the firm of Andrews, Kurth, Campbell and Jones located in Houston, Texas.
 Prior to that time, Mr. Baker was Deputy Chairman and Chairman of the President Ford Committee from May 1976 to December 1976; and Undersecretary of Commerce from August 1975 to May 1976.

-Mr. Baker received a B.A. from Princeton University and J.D. from the University of Texas Law School.
+Mr. Baker received a B.A. from Princeton University and J.D. from the Universi-ty of Texas Law School.

-Written statements.-Persons who desire to present their views of the Committee regarding this nominee should prepare a written statement for submission and inclusion in the printed record of the hearing.
+ty of Texas Law School.
+Written statements.-Persons who desire to present their views .o the Committee regarding this nominee should prepare a written statement for submission and in-clusion in the printed record of the hearing.
 These written statements should be typewritten, not more than 10 double-spaced pages in length, and mailed with five (5) copies to Anne Cantrel, Administrative Director, Committee on Finance, Room SD-219, Dirksen Senate Office Building, Washington, D.C.
 20510, not later than January 29, 1985.
-On the first page of the written statement, please indicate the date and subject of the hearing.
+On the first page of the written statement, please indicate the date and subject of the hearing. date and subject of the hearing.